frontend-life/learning-portal/README.md

 # learning-portal

 Learning portal for people who want to became front-end developer

-GitFlow  нашего проекта:

-1. Пулишь себе дев ветку
+GitFlow:

+1. Pull dev
-2. Создаешь ветку для выполнения задачи, называя ее PE-1/new-feature (где PE-1 - это id задачи из Jira, а new-feature - это короткое описание задачи)
+2. Create new branch, calling it PE-1/new-feature (where PE-1 - is id of task from Jira, new-feature - short description of task)
-3. Делаешь задачу, коммитишь (подробные и частые коммиты лучше редких и непонятных)
-4. Задача сделана локально. Делаешь пуш в удаленный репозиторий
-5. В github создаешь пул реквест своей ветки задачи в dev ветку, указываешь меня в ревьюерах -
-6. Я провожу ревью кода, делаю апрув, что код хороший - и ты делаешь мерж своей ветки и dev

-Если какой-то пункт не понятен или не знаешь - пиши, все подробно объясню)
+3. Do some great coding, commit in pattern "TASK_ID: some message"
+4. Push your new branch to remote repo
+5. On github make PR from your branch to dev, assign me as reviewer -

+Feel free to ask me anything)